Synthesizing Stable Reduced-Order Visuomotor Policies for Nonlinear Systems via Sums-of-Squares Optimization: Results

 \section{Results}

 We evaluate our method on an inverted pendulum, cart-pole, and planar/3D quadrotors.
-Our goal is to show that our method can provide controllers with large ROAs that outperform 1) popular RL-based methods for output-feedback policy synthesis, while remaining simpler and easily verifiable, and 2) the more common approach of separately synthesizing a controller and estimator and composing the two to obtain an output-feedback policy.
-Thus, we compare with 1) PPO \cite{rl-zoo3} using a recurrent neural network (RNN) policy (to handle partial observability) and given perfect keypoint observations, and 2) full-order LQG for the linearization around the goal, which uses the separation principle \cite{astrom} to independently synthesize a locally-stable full-state-feedback controller and state estimator, returning state estimate $\hat x$.
+We aim to show that our method provides controllers with large ROAs that outperform 1) popular RL-based methods for output-feedback, while remaining simpler and easily verifiable, and 2) the more common approach of output-feedback through separate controller and estimator synthesis.
+Thus, we compare with 1) PPO \cite{rl-zoo3} using a recurrent neural network (RNN) policy (to handle partial observability) and given \textit{perfect, noiseless} keypoint observations (i.e., images are \textit{not} given as input) trained until convergence, and 2) full-order LQG for the linearization around the goal, which uses the separation principle \cite{astrom} to independently synthesize a locally-stable full-state-feedback controller and state estimator, returning state estimate $\hat x$.
 Our SOS programs are implemented with SumOfSquares.jl \cite{legat2017sos}, and the SOS constraints are interpreted with the Chebyshev basis to improve the numerical stability \cite{10.5555/2430708} of Alg. \ref{alg:alternations}.
 Images for the quadrotor examples were rendered with PyBullet.